couchbase/query/docs/n1ql-select.md

 #### ANY / ALL ...
 OVER => ANY / EVERY ...
 SATISFIES

+* Replaced ANY ...
+OVER with ANY ...
+SATISFIES
-* Replaced ANY / ALL ...
-OVER with ANY / EVERY ...
+* Replaced ALL ...
+OVER with EVERY ...
 SATISFIES

 #### KEYS Clause